Useful Information for applicants

 Yes, there are lots of possible combinations of courses which are explained in our Prospectus.
 You will need to meet the entry requirements for all courses you wish to study, entry requirements can be found on individual course pages.

 What happens if I want to change one of my subjects after my application?

-You will have the opportunity to discuss your subjects and make changes to your application at your applicant interview.
+You will have the opportunity to discuss your subjects and make changes to your application at your Advice and Guidance Meeting.
 If you wish you make any changes after this please email firstname.lastname@example.org.

 What happens at the Advice and Guidance Meetings?

-Your admissions interview is an individual informal discussion with a member of staff, usually lasting around 20 minutes.
+Our Advice & Guidance Meetings are informal discussions, lasting 20-30 minutes, with an experienced member of our staff.
 You will discuss your subjects, extra-curricular interests and career aspirations with your interviewer who will be able to offer advice and guidance on your study programme.
 It is also your opportunity to discuss any additional support you may require.

-Your parent/carer is welcome to attend your interview with you.
+Your parent/carer is encouraged to attend your Advice and Guidance Meeting with you.